When Calls the Heart: Production

 The series, originally planned to be filmed in Colorado, is filmed south of Vancouver, British Columbia, on a farm surrounded by vineyards.
 The fictional frontier town of Coal Valley (later Hope Valley) was erected in late 2013.
 Some of the set trimmings and a stage coach came from the Hell on Wheels set.
 The Thatcher home is the University Women's Club of Vancouver.

 The series was renewed for a second season, which aired from April 25 to June 13, 2015.
 Hallmark Channel announced in July 2015 that the series had been renewed for a third season, which aired from February 21 to April 10, 2016, with a sneak peek airing during the 2015 Christmas season.

+The costuming of the first season closely resembles the clothes of the 1910s period for historical accuracy.
+The second season's appears more contemporary and departs from the previous season's.
+In April 2016, the series's Slovene-born costume designer Barbara Gregusova told TVInsider.com that Hallmark hired Gregusova to make the third season's costuming a mixture of that of the previous two seasons.
+She further said that such costuming mixture was done also to reduce timing to design the clothes and because the clothes accurately resembling those from 1910 would be more expensive to make.

+Some viewers and critics criticized the costuming in subsequent seasons for less historical accuracy compared to the first season.

-In mid-2016, it was announced that Season 4 would premiere on the Hallmark Channel Christmas Day with a two-hour special.
+Soon in the same period, it was announced that Season 4 would premiere on the Hallmark Channel Christmas Day with a two-hour special.
 On April 11, 2016, Lissing and Krakow announced via the series' Facebook page that Hallmark Channel had renewed the series for a fourth season, which aired from February 19 to April 23, 2017.

 On April 24, 2017, series star Erin Krakow announced via the Hallmark Channel website that the show would return for a fifth season, which premiered in February 2018 and ended in April.
 Filming for season five began in Vancouver on August 22, 2017, and ended on December 21, 2017.

-On March 14.
-2019, Hallmark announced it had dropped Loughlin from future company projects due to her role in the 2019 college admissions bribery scandal.
+On March 14, 2019, Hallmark announced it had dropped Loughlin from future company projects due to her role in the 2019 college admissions bribery scandal.
 On April 10, 2019, it was announced that season six would resume on May 5, 2019, with Loughlin's scenes edited out.

 On April 13, 2019, the series was renewed for a seventh season which aired February 23 to April 26, 2020.

 On April 26, 2020, Hallmark Channel announced via a video from Krakow that the series would return for an eighth season, which aired from February 21 to May 9, 2021.

 On May 9, 2021, Hallmark Channel announced via a video from Krakow that the series would return for a ninth season, which aired from March 6 to May 22, 2022.

 On June 17, 2022, the series was renewed for a tenth season.